frankheat/offsecnotes/content/web/vulnerabilities/file-upload-vulnerabilities.md

 ---
-title: "File Upload Vulnerabilities"
+title: "File upload vulnerabilities"
 weight: 9
 description: "Understand how to exploit file upload functionalities through flawed validation, misconfigurations, race conditions, and other advanced techniques."
 ---

-# File Upload Vulnerabilities
+# File upload vulnerabilities

 Improper handling of file uploads is a common security weakness in web applications.
 If not carefully validated, uploaded files can lead to remote code execution (RCE), cross-site scripting (XSS), and other types of attacks.